jpvajda/theorem-test/README.md

 5. `Exact Search` - search parameters need to match existing database fields If a manually entered parameter doesn't match the existing parameters, show an error in the UI: ` No Matches.
 Invalid Search Parameter`.

 3. `Exact Search` When parameters are entered and they match existing database fields, show the parameter in a visual way such as with a highlighted box around the search parameter. (see prototype for example).
 When a parameter is added the results should return accordingly.
-The User shouldn't need to refresh their screen to see the new results, the data should be reactive in nature.
+The User shouldn't need to refresh their screen to see the new results, the UI data should be reactive in nature.

-3. `Exact Search Auto Complete` auto-complete should be provided to the user for exact search entries when a set of characters match a search parameter, prompt the user to auto complete the entry.
+3. `Exact Search Auto Complete` auto-complete options should be provided to the user for exact search entries when a set of characters (min 3) match a exact search parameter, then prompt the user to auto complete the entry.

 4. `Search Parameter Removal` A user can easily remove a search parameter by selecting an X on the highlighted search parameter box.
 When clicking X, the parameter is removed and the results should return accordingly.
-The User shouldn't need to refresh their screen to see the new results, the data should be reactive in nature.
+The User shouldn't need to refresh their screen to see the new results, the UI data should be reactive in nature.

-6. `Search Count` A reactive count of results should always be return with each search query.
+6. `Search Count` A reactive count of results should always be return when each search query is applied.

 ## Prototypes